google-research/fool-me-twice/README.md

 To run the workflow generation, run the script `python util/create_workflow.py`.
 This will create a new workflow with the name of today's date (e.g., 2020-12-25).
 You then need to change the name of the active workflow in the Firebase remote config to reflect the current active workflow.
+This can be done by navigating to https://console.firebase.google.com/u/0/project/PROJECT_ID/config and adding a string parameter `kWorkflowID`.
+This parameter will override in realtime the `defaultConfig` of [board/src/config/server.js](https://github.com/google-research/fool-me-twice/blob/main/board/src/config/server.js).

 To debug, change the name of the workflow to something not actively being used (this is possible with a flag, check options using `python util/create_workflow.py --help`).
 The script will also do a local backup of all the claims created so far.